experience on our website. If you continue, we'll assume that you are happy to receive

 We are improving the Hope Valley’s railway as part of over £1 billion of investment to deliver faster, more frequent services across the north of England.

-We're planning to bring faster, more frequent services on the route between Manchester and Sheffield by improving sections of railway in the Hope Valley close to Dore & Totley station, Bamford and Hathersage.
+We're planning to introduce faster, more frequent services on to the route between Manchester and Sheffield by improving sections of railway in the Hope Valley close to Dore & Totley station, and between Bamford and Hathersage stations.

-Demand for rail travel between Sheffield and Manchester is increasing, with forecasts showing demand will grow 56 per cent in Sheffield and 66 per cent in Manchester by 2029.
+Demand for rail travel between Sheffield and Manchester is increasing, with forecasts showing potential growth of 56 per cent in Sheffield and 66 per cent in Manchester by 2029.